Sunrise vs Sunset at Horseshoe Bend: Which Is Better?

 2. Midday to golden hour: use fill techniques for balanced shots; expect more visitors but richer hues.

-3. Sunset: silhouette and contrast techniques reward bold compositions; plan exit timing for safety.
+3. Sunset: silhouette and contrast techniques reward bold compositions; plan your departure so you’re walking back safely after dark.

 Choose what frees your vision and shoot confidently.